 4. WHS Specific.

 This section will determine your eligibility to receive a Working Holiday Visa.
-You will be asked if you have sufficient funds available, but you do not have to prove it yet.
-Note that you do not need to be specific on the date that you intend to travel to New Zealand.
+You will be asked if you have sufficient funds available.

 Once you have looked over your application and made sure you didn’t miss anything, you can click the Submit button on the bottom of the WHS Specific page.